powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 order defined by default.
 Thus, if the user specifies only `["TRANSFORMER"]`, it will be completed to `["TRANSFORMER", "GENERATOR", "SHUNT"]`.

+**transformerVoltageControlUseInitialTapPosition**
+This parameter is only used if the transformer voltage control is enabled and of mode `AFTER_GENERATOR_VOLTAGE_CONTROL`.
+If this parameter is set to `true`, transformers of the same voltage control (meaning controlling the same bus) are merged and the algorithm tries to maintain the initial difference between rhos.
+If the voltage at controlled bus is closed to the target voltage at initial step of the outer loop, the algorithm blocks transformers at their initial tap positions.
+The default value of this parameter is `false`.

+**generatorVoltageControlMinNominalVoltage**
+This parameter is only used if the transformer voltage control is enabled and of mode `AFTER_GENERATOR_VOLTAGE_CONTROL`.
+In this mode, at the first step of the outer loop, the transformers that controlled voltage are disabled, only generators are participating to voltage control.
+At second step, generators controlling voltage at a controlled bus above `generatorVoltageControlMinNominalVoltage` have their voltage control disabled.
+This parameter overrides an automatic detection of the minimal nominal voltage based on an analysis of nominal voltages controlled by transformers.
+The default value of this parameter is $-1$: with this value the parameter is ignored and the outer loop relies only on the automatic detection.

 **fictitiousGeneratorVoltageControlCheckMode**
 Specifies the active power checks exemption for fictitious generators voltage control.